 A robust credit union industry is good for our nation’s economy, as credit unions fill a need for consumers and small businesses in the financial services marketplace that may otherwise not be met by other institutions.
 NAFCU was the first trade association to call on Congress to provide comprehensive broad-based regulatory relief for credit unions.
 We remain committed to reducing regulatory burdens on credit unions in order to significantly enhance their ability to create jobs, help consumers, and boost our nation’s economy.

-A fair playing field.
-Credit unions should have the same opportunities as banks and non-regulated entities to provide credit to our nations consumers and small businesses.
-NAFCU wants to ensure that everyone follows the same rules and unregulated entities, such as payday lenders, do not escape oversight.
-Also, that there is a federal regulatory structure for non-bank financial services market players, including emerging Fintech companies.
+- NAFCU supports a fair playing field.
+NAFCU believes that credit unions should have as many opportunities as banks and non-regulated entities to provide provident credit to our nations' consumers.
+NAFCU wants to ensure that all similarly situated depositories follow the same rules of the road and unregulated entities, such as payday lenders, do not escape oversight.
+We also believe that there should be a federal regulatory structure for non-bank financial service providers that do not have a prudential regulator, including emerging fintech companies.

 - NAFCU supports transparency and independent oversight.
 NAFCU believes regulators need to be transparent in their actions, with the opportunity for public input, and should respect possible different viewpoints.
 We believe a bipartisan commission structure is the best form of regulatory governance for independent agencies, and all stakeholders should be able to have input into the regulatory process.